 15th Finance Commission

-1. The share of states in the centre’s taxes is recommended to be decreased from 42% during the 2015-2020 period to 41% for 2020-2021.
+- Devolution of taxes to states: The share of states in the centre’s taxes is recommended to be decreased from 42% during the 2015-20 period to 41% for 2020-21.
 The 1% decrease is to provide for the newly formed union territories of Jammu and Kashmir, and Ladakh from the resources of the central government.

-4. It has introduced new criteria, the “tax effect”, for states, with 2.5% weightage and reducing the weight for income distance from 50% to 45%.
+- The FFC report has introduced a new criterion, the “tax effect”, for states, with 2.5% weightage, while significantly reducing the weight for income distance from 50% to 45%.

 Criteria for Devolution